Optimizing Inventory Placement for a Downstream Online Matching Problem: Optimizing the Offline Surrogate

-{The rounding results in \Cref{subsec:rounding} were contingent on being able to solve the problem $\max_{x\in\CH(\X)} \OFF(x)$.
-However, since $\OFF(x)$ takes an expectation over $D$ and the number of possible realizations of $D$ grows exponentially under either the Temporal or Spatial Independence models, the problem cannot be solved exactly.
+The rounding results in \Cref{subsec:rounding} are contingent on being able to solve the problem $\max_{x\in\CH(\X)} \OFF(x)$.
+However, since $\OFF(x)$ takes an expectation over $D$ and the number of possible realizations of $D$ grows exponentially under a general demand model, the problem cannot be solved exactly.
 Instead, we solve a sample-average approximation of the problem $\max_{x\in\CH(\X)} \OFF(x)$, and prove that the sample-average approximation is not too sensitive to the samples drawn.

-To elaborate, we independently sample $K$ vectors $D^1,\dots,D^K$ for the total demand according to the given demand model.} We define
+To elaborate, we independently sample $K$ vectors $D^1,\dots,D^K$ for the total demand according to the given demand model.
+We define

 and solve for $\hat{x}$, an optimal solution to the problem $\max_{x\in\CH(\X)} \hOFF(x)$.
 In general, we will use the symbol $\wedge$ to refer to anything that depends on the samples $D^1,\dots,D^K$, and we will use $\E_\wedge$ when we are taking an expectation over the random samples.
 It will also be understood that the sample consists of exactly $K$ demand realizations.